Novecento99/AlbinoAir/README.md

 ## Acknowledgements

 I want to thankyou @XXXX for the teardown that showed the possiblity to connect a microcontroller,
   @senserison to build a really good sensor
-@ikea to encapsuledet it in a economical good lookkig piece.
+@ikea to encapsuledet it in a economical good lookkig piece and @olazzari to help with everything.